Department : Counseling & Testing Center

 Other Fringe Benefits (not indicated above): Some financial support to attend professional workshops and conferences may be available contingent on funding.

-Brief description of the typical work day for an intern at this training site Balance of direct service (individual couples, group counseling, crisis counseling), assessment, outreach & consultation, supervision and didactic training.
+Brief description of the typical work day for an intern at this training site Balance of direct service (individual, couples, group counseling, crisis counseling), assessment, outreach & consultation, supervision and didactic training.

 Does this site have practicum psychology students on site?
-Yes
+No

 Is this program fully affiliated with one or more doctoral programs?
 No